 Chase and retrieve

-Ensure any interactive dog toys you utilize are not too small to swallow, and avoid throwing the toy in the air because that can cause your puppy to jump up and land uncomfortably.
+Ensure any interactive dog toys you utilize are not too small to swallow-, and avoid throwing the toy in the air because that can cause your puppy to jump up and land uncomfortably.
 Several dogs like to chase a toy; however, not all have trained to take it back.

-If your furry friend doesn’t carry the toy back towards you, then start by training your puppy to grasp the toy.
+If your furry friend doesn’t carry the toy back to you, then start by training your puppy to grasp the toy.
 Either way, reward your dog for grabbing the toy and offer a delicious treat if your puppy drops the toy in your hand.

 Hide and seek

 Your dog will utilize a combination of breeze sniffing and chasing.
 You may require somebody to grasp your puppy or wait until your furry friend is in a different room; after that, hide behind your room’s door or couch and call them once your dog gets you, praise and offer a delicious food treat.

 Furthermore, you can play a similar game on the lawn or in safe places during a walk.
 Once your dog is sniffing, bend down in large grass and call them.
 Keep in mind to be very enthusiastic once they find you.